Can I get financial help with driving lessons?

 As costs increase and budgets get smaller, we all want to know how we can keep our expenses to a minimum wherever we can.
 If you are learning to drive, you may be wondering if you can get financial help with your driving lessons.

 The short answer is yes; there is support available from a number of charities and councils to help pay for lessons.
-However, you will need to meet certain criteria to be eligible.
+However, you’ll need to show that you meet their eligibility criteria.

 What are the eligibility criteria for getting financial help?